sokil/FrontendBundle/README.md

 ### Controller

 We need to configure our controller, responsible for rendering single page application.

-It may be configured as service:
+You can use already prepared controller as service:

 ```yaml
 acme.spa.controller: